monkbits/e-com/README.md

-#E-com
+# E-COM

-It is an E-commerce app.
+It is an E-commerce app.\n
 This project requires a .env file